olehdzoba/microsoft-todo-backup/README.md

 - [ ] To add backup import
 - [ ] To add backup encryption
 - [ ] To test properly
+- [ ] Implement a command to uninstall background cronjob

 ## Contributing